-I've read once that Hawkwind was the kind of band which would go to the bar with the audience afterwards, and in most of what I read you seem to refer to your book's audience as composed of "readers" rather than "fans".
+kind of band which would go to the bar with the audience afterwards, and in most of what I read you seem to refer to your book's audience as composed of "readers" rather than "fans".
 Do you think that it's important to tear down the metaphorical stage?
 If so, how can this be done?

 There are various ways-drinking with audiences is a good one, certainly.
 There is no gap between you and the audience as long as you don't let one grow up.
 It's all to do with your mind set.
-If you want to be a 'rock star' then by god you'll probably be one...
-That's what bodyguards exist for.
+If you want to be ing increasingly adopted!
+Nice to see it a 'rock star' then by god you'll probably be one...
+That's what We were sticking to suit the times... bodyguards exist for. to our ideals rather thing like 2002, and I have to say that, although it may have missed a beat, punk at the moment can be a lot more than fashion.
+What were the aspects of punk that passed in many countries. attracted you to it in the first place?

-In a one interview you said "As punk sank, like hippies, into mere fashion, I lost interest."
-I fell into the basement show anarcho-punk scene in something like 2002, and I have to say that, although it may have missed a beat, punk at the moment can be a lot more than fashion.
-What were the aspects of punk that attracted you to it in the first place?
+In a one interview you said "As than holding out for punk sank, like hippies, into mere fashion, I lost interest." big money.
+I fell into the basement show anarcho-punk scene in some-